Since we’ve started VetMed Survival Guide, many people have asked us the same question:

 7) Submitting an inadequate rank order list

 Don’t rank programs that ultimately you don’t want to go to.
-Make sure it is a good fit and that you’d like to go there.
+Make sure they’re a good fit and that you’d like to go there.

 Otherwise, don’t!
 If you end up matching at a program you don’t really want to go to, you’re making your life harder for the upcoming year (or three!).